convertigo/convertigo-doc/programming-guide/convertigo-mobile-builder/index.md

 let myService = this.getInstance(ServiceName)
 {% endhighlight %}

-will inject dynamically “ServiceName” and let you use it by the “myService” reference variable.
+will inject dynamically “ServiceName” and let you use it by the “**myService**” reference variable.